 In recent years, the Fayetteville Police Department has implemented numerous programs and made many decisions based on research, and we continually evaluate these programs and decisions for their effectiveness, efficiency and sustainability.
 Here are some examples:

-- We have developed an electronic monitoring unit that places grant-funded GPS monitors on offenders for specific felony crimes, such as robbery and burglary, while the offenders await the conclusions of their court cases.
-The offenders enter this program, which is based on past practices and success from other agencies in North Carolina, as a condition of their release.
-By using GPS technology and crime-scene correlation, the Fayetteville Police Department can compare the known location of crimes to the known locations of offenders wearing GPS locators.
-We do not constantly monitor the offenders; instead, we run a daily report correlating the offenders' locations with crime locations.
-This program has limited the recidivism rate among these offenders and has freed up space within our local county jail.
+- We have developed an electronic monitoring unit that places grant-funded GPS monitors on people convicted for specific felony crimes, such as robbery and burglary, while they await the conclusions of their court cases.
+They enter this program, which is based on past practices and success from other agencies in North Carolina, as a condition of their release.
+By using GPS technology and crime-scene correlation, the Fayetteville Police Department can compare the known location of crimes to the known locations of individuals wearing GPS locators.
+We do not constantly monitor these individuals; instead, we run a daily report correlating their locations with crime locations.
+This program has limited the recidivism rate among these individuals and has freed up space within our local county jail.
 We have also seen significant reductions in robberies and property crimes.

 - Fayetteville patrol officers currently work a 10-hour shift, rotating between weekdays and weekends on a quarterly basis.
 Each of our three districts has one overlap day a week when the majority of their officers work.
 This schedule is based on NIJ-funded research and agency best practices.
 Meanwhile, schedules for our detective division are unit-specific, because detectives must be present when the crime they investigate typically occurs.
 In our investigative division, we have three separate schedules for different sections of the district.
 These schedules have reduced overtime within the units and have helped us better manage manpower allocation.